Mass Flow Meters with no moving parts

 Th is the temperature of velocity sensor,

-In this case the output is the power supplied to velocity sensor to maintain the ΔT.
+In this case, the output is the power supplied to the velocity sensor to maintain the ΔT.

 The relation is given above as King’s Law.

-- In Constant Current mode of operation, the heating current supplied to the velocity sensor is kept constant.
-In this case the ΔT varies with flow and is the output signal as a measure of flow rate.
+- In the Constant Current mode of operation, the heating current supplied to the velocity sensor is kept constant.
+In this case, the ΔT varies with the flow and is the output signal as a measure of flow rate.

-The basic reasons of popularity of Thermal Mass Flow Meters :
+The basic reasons for the popularity of Thermal Mass Flow Meters :